crewagreementworkshop/exploring_crew_agreements/pages/orthodoxies.md

 ---
 layout: page
-title: Call for Topics, Winter 2024
+title: Call for Topics
+show_title: false
 permalink: /orthodoxies/
 ---

-# Call for Topics
+# Call for Topics, Winter 2024

 ## Unsettling Orthodoxies in Merchant Seafaring History (Post 1750): Request for Input into a Second Semester of Discussions.